josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 This list may not match yours, by the way; you can disable Command and Endurance entirely in the game options.
 (Read about why you would do that in :doc:`game_options`)

-Regardless, there's only one stat that must be higher than 0 for the unit to work correctly: HP (health points).  **A unit with no health is dead.** Sounds obvious, I know, but a unit with max HP can't go
+Regardless, there's only one stat that must be higher than 0 for the unit to work correctly: HP (health points).  **A unit with no maximum health is dead.** (Sounds obvious, I know.)

 **Stat caps** lets you set the maximum amount this unit can have of each stat.
 If you hadn't guessed from the (if enabled), this can be turned on or off in the game options.

 **Notes** lets you leave yourself notes about this unit- for example, "this unit doesn't have a class assigned yet".
 That was partially an example and partially a suggestion; your friendly neighborhood Test Unit does not, in fact, have a class assigned, so this would be a good note to leave.
+Go ahead and do that, and press Enter.
+(Isn't autosave great?)

 **Description** is the flavor text that will show in-game for this unit.